 In order to additionally increase the detection rate, we have integrated the contour detector into the road detection algorithm.
 A specifically developed image gradient analysis procedure was applied for each of the found contours.
 Thus, a fusion of SWT and contour detectors provided the expected result.

 - Fig. 4.
 Example of extracted contours and detected road segments

 In Fig. 4 top picture illustrates the detected contours.
 The bottom picture contains the automatically detected road segments.

-Recently Ievgen Gorovyi has presented above ideas at the International Radar Symposium (IRS-2015) in Dresden and described how to use the detected roads for the in Dresden and described how to use the detected roads for the estimation of the moving target parameters (https://app.box.com/s/l6n1jar05a48xu9i3wzw1c33g4lstc7f).
+We presented the above ideas at the International Radar Symposium (IRS-2015) in Dresden and showed how to use the detected roads for the estimation of the moving target parameters.